metaphorical/quantum-blockchain/readme.md

 ```
 python server.py
 ```
+**NOTE:** At this moment, for dev purposes, flask server will running in debug mode.

 ### Routes available

 * **/quant**
   * [POST] add the data to blockchain
 * **/chain**
-  * GET] get whole chain in the node
+  * [GET] get whole chain in the node
 * **/discover**
   * [POST] register one node on the system by sending it node host addres like host=address
-  * [GET] get currently up to da te list of nodes that are registered with this node
+  * [GET] get currently up to date list of live nodes known to this node

 ### To test server while running